-MCP - Use Picasi in the AI assistant
+MCP — Using Picasi in the AI Assistant

 Claude Code, Claude.ai, ChatGPT, and other assistants that support MCP can connect to any MCP-compatible service—and Picasi is one of them.